ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # HTTP Usage {#http-usage}

-A client interacts with the oblivious proxy resource by constructing an encrypted request.
-This encrypted request is included as the content of a POST request to the oblivious proxy resource.
-This request MUST only contain those fields necessary to carry the encrypted request: a method of POST, a target URI of the oblivious proxy resource, a header field containing the content type (see ({{media-types}}), and the encrypted request as the request content.
-In the request to the oblivious proxy resource, clients MAY include additional fields.
-However, those fields MUST be independent of the encrypted request and MUST be fields that the oblivious proxy resource will remove before forwarding the encrypted request towards the target, such as the Connection or Proxy-Authorization header fields {{?SEMANTICS=RFC9110}}.
+A client interacts with the Oblivious Relay Resource by constructing an Encapsulated Request.
+This Encapsulated Request is included as the content of a POST request to the Oblivious Relay Resource.
+This request MUST only contain those fields necessary to carry the Encapsulated Request: a method of POST, a target URI of the Oblivious Relay Resource, a header field containing the content type (see ({{media-types}}), and the Encapsulated Request as the request content.
+In the request to the Oblivious Relay Resource, clients MAY include additional fields.
+However, those fields MUST be independent of the Encapsulated Request and MUST be fields that the Oblivious Relay Resource will remove before forwarding the Encapsulated Request towards the target, such as the Connection or Proxy-Authorization header fields {{?SEMANTICS=RFC9110}}.

-The client role in this protocol acts as an HTTP client both with respect to the oblivious proxy resource and the oblivious target resource.
+The client role in this protocol acts as an HTTP client both with respect to the Oblivious Relay Resource and the oblivious target resource.
 For the request the clients makes to the oblivious target resource, this diverges from typical HTTP assumptions about the use of a connection (see {{Section 3.3 of HTTP}}) in that the request and response are encrypted rather than sent over a connection.
-The oblivious proxy resource and the oblivious encapsulation resource also act as HTTP clients toward the oblivious encapsulation resource and oblivious target resource respectively.
+The Oblivious Relay Resource and the Oblivious Gateway Resource also act as HTTP clients toward the Oblivious Gateway Resource and oblivious target resource respectively.

-The oblivious proxy resource interacts with the oblivious encapsulation resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the oblivious encapsulation resource.
+The Oblivious Relay Resource interacts with the Oblivious Gateway Resource as an HTTP client by constructing a request using the same restrictions as the client request, except that the target URI is the Oblivious Gateway Resource.
 The content of this request is copied from the client.
-The oblivious proxy resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see
+The Oblivious Relay Resource MUST NOT add information to the request without the client being aware of the type of information that might be added; see
 {{proxy-responsibilities}} for more information on proxy responsibilities.

-When a response is received from the oblivious encapsulation resource, the oblivious proxy resource forwards the response according to the rules of an HTTP proxy; see {{Section 7.6 of HTTP}}.
+When a response is received from the Oblivious Gateway Resource, the Oblivious Relay Resource forwards the response according to the rules of an HTTP proxy; see {{Section 7.6 of HTTP}}.

-An oblivious encapsulation resource, if it receives any response from the oblivious target resource, sends a single 200 response containing the encapsulated response.
+An Oblivious Gateway Resource, if it receives any response from the oblivious target resource, sends a single 200 response containing the encapsulated response.
 Like the request from the client, this response MUST only contain those fields necessary to carry the encapsulated response: a 200 status code, a